BaSys-PC1/controlcomponent/README.md

     }
 }
 ```
 An example can be found e.g. [here](https://github.com/dfkibasys/p4p-control-components/blob/master/modules/baxter/src/main/java/de/dfki/cos/basys/p4p/controlcomponent/baxter/opmodes/BaseBaxterOperationMode.java).
-Also note that this configuration is done in the base operation mode for that particular asset such that the service mock is available to all derived concrete operation modes. **Hint**: Other common logic can also be placed in there.
+Also note that this configuration is done in the base operation mode for that particular asset such that the service mock is available to all derived concrete operation modes. **Hint**: Other common logic, e.g. common on*() handlers, can also be placed in there.

 7. With the introduction of the Spring Boot integration, you do not need to provide a custom ControlComponent implementation (e.g. derived from BaseControlComponent) anymore.
 Instead, you just need to provide a SpringBootApplication as main entry point for your control component.
 Important here is to add the Java package `de.dfki.cos.basys.controlcomponent.spring` to the `scanBasePackages` list and place the service interface/implementations as well as the implemented operation modes in distinct subfolders/packages `service` resp. `opmodes` below the ControlComponentApplication.
 The `opmodes` package can then be specificed in the application config for class path scanning that will automatically register found operation mode implementations to a generic control component instance.
 ```java